d-atienza/d-atienza/README.md

 ----
-**Using NOT LIKE to filter out two worded countries (ie. United Kingdom)** Q:Equatorial Guinea and Dominican Republic have all of the vowels (a e i o u) in the name.
+**Using NOT LIKE to filter out two worded countries (ie. United Kingdom)**
+Q: Equatorial Guinea and Dominican Republic have all of the vowels (a e i o u) in the name.
 They don't count because they have more than one word in the name.
 Find the country that has all the vowels and no spaces in its name.
 Syntax:
 SELECT name
    FROM world